e2vinodj/Claim_Terminations/chapter2.md

 `@instructions`

 - Now run a piece-wise Cox proportional hazard model, to be able to review and interpret the basic results, and to show how it is equivalent to a Poisson GLM.

+- The ctr_data_ph table from the earlier exercise is imported and loaded into this session.

 - First select small chunks of the code by highlighting them.
 Then click on the "RUN CODE" button to run the Code by small sections.
 Observe the results printed in the console and then proceed to next section of the code.
 Make sure you are selecting the complete R statement, as a R statement can span multiple lines.